katapultnow/katapult-manifesto/en/katapult-manifesto.md

 We still have many challenges to solve and the most important ones are well described and packaged into a framework as the [Sustainable Development Goals](http://www.globalgoals.org/) [SDGs], [but we have already shown that we know how to solve the most pressing problems humanity faced over millennia: plague, war and famine.
 We have not solved these completely, but the numbers show that we can, if we want.](https://en.wikipedia.org/wiki/Homo_Deus:_A_Brief_History_of_Tomorrow)

-But before we set out to describe how we see the best possible future, we need to lay the foundations by describing our underlying assumptions.
+But before we set out to describe how we see the best possible future, we need to lay the foundations by describing our underlying beliefs.

-## Assumptions
+## Underlying Beliefs

+### Moral/Ethical Foundations

+- ???
+We believe

 ### Technology

+We believe ....

 We also have created something that could be described as an [entirely new species](https://en.wikipedia.org/wiki/What_Technology_Wants) that is developing a emergent properties of its own: technology.
 It has helped us in not only solving the mentioned problems, but also allowing us as the human race to multiply to an extent that would consume multiple planets without the help of technology.